jh83/jh83.github.io/_posts/2021-05-25-axis-thingsboard-peoplecounting-part1.markdown

 * Current occupancy on a per-floor basis with support for multiple entrances/exits per floor.
 * Max Occupancy warning if the current occupancy count exceeds the configured threshold.
 * Total visitors per day/hour statistics.
 * Per entrance/exit statistics.
-Percent in/outs between the entrances/exits on each floor?
+Percent in/outs between the entrances/exits on each floor.

 ## Pre-Req

+### Axis - Cameras

 In this blog series we will use the "3D" people counter camera P8815-2 from [Axis Solutions](https://www.axis.com/sv-se/products/axis-p8815-2-3d-people-counter){:target="_blank"}.
 This camera has two camera lenses which makes it less prone to shadows and other things that otherwise can cause miscounts.